News & events

 The German research vessel Meteor has set sail from Ponta Delgada in the Azores on its expedition to Flemish Cap and Grand Banks in the NW Atlantic.
 Here, over a period of 4 weeks, the team on board will make new observations of the dynamic oceanographic conditions in this region.

 National Museum of Scotland, Edinburgh, 20 February 2026.
-Full details here; registration deadline 30 January 2026.
+Full details here.

 Bjerknes Centre for Climate Research, Bergen, Norway, 2 October 2025.
 Workshop report to follow.